conmaol/gadelica/grammar/nouns.md

 >
 > Dh’fhalbh i astar fada troimh thìr fhàsail gus an do lorg i an **t-àite anns** an robh an leanabh.

-In the first example here, the nominative plural common noun *daoine* ‘men’ is modified by the prepositional relative clause particle *ris* ‘against whom’ (which takes as complement the positive interrogative verb particle *an*, which itself takes as complement the verb *canadh* ‘would say’) – *daoine ris an canadh iad an Fhiann* ‘men against whom they would say the Fianna (ie. men whom they would call the Fianna)’.
+In the first example here, the nominative plural common noun `daoine` ‘men’ is modified by the prepositional relative clause particle `ris` ‘against whom’ (which takes as complement the positive interrogative verb particle `an`, which itself takes as complement the verb `canadh` ‘would say’) – `daoine ris an canadh iad an Fhiann` ‘men against whom they would say the Fianna (ie. men whom they would call the Fianna)’.

-In the second example, the nominative masculine common noun *t-àite* ‘place’ is modified by the prepositional relative clause particle *anns* ‘in which’ (which also takes as complement the positive interrogative verb particle *an*, which itself takes as complement the verb *robh* ‘was’) – *àite anns an robh an leanabh* ‘place in which the infant was’.
+In the second example, the nominative masculine common noun `t-àite` ‘place’ is modified by the prepositional relative clause particle `anns` ‘in which’ (which also takes as complement the positive interrogative verb particle `an`, which itself takes as complement the verb `robh` ‘was’) – `àite anns an robh an leanabh` ‘place in which the infant was’.

-Common nouns can also be modified by the locative relative clause particle *far*.
+Common nouns can also be modified by the locative relative clause particle `far` ‘where’.

 > Rachadh e a-mach don **achadh far** an robh gearrain gu leòr a’ ruith bho chnoc gu cnoc.

-In this example, the dative masculine common noun *achadh* ‘a field’ is modified by the locative relative clause particle *far* ‘where’ (which takes as its complement the positive interrogative verb particle *an*, which itself takes the verb *robh* ‘was’ as its complement) – *achadh far an robh gearrain a’ ruith* ‘field where hares were running’.
+In this example, the dative masculine common noun `achadh` ‘a field’ is modified by the locative relative clause particle `far` ‘where’ (which takes as its complement the positive interrogative verb particle `an`, which itself takes the verb `robh` ‘was’ as its complement) – `achadh far an robh gearrain a’ ruith` ‘a field where hares were running’.

 It is not clear whether *proper nouns* can also be modified by relative clause particles, since there are no examples in the current text being analysed.